akkc01/DevOps/Docker/08 Docker commit & Build .md

 ## Docker Build command-
 - docker `build` command is used to create a custom Docker image.
 - It reads a Dockerfile located in your computer.
-- ust dot(.) for current dirrectory.
+- use dot(.) for current dirrectory.
 ```
 docker build -t <image_name> <path>
 ```